 Eliminate excess packaging

-For materials susceptible to weather damage, reject unnecessary packaging and ask supplier to take them back.
-Examples of these are: glazing racks, collation trays, plastic shrink wrapping, transport strapping, etc.
+For materials susceptible to weather damage, reject unnecessary packaging and ask the supplier to take them back.
+Examples of these are glazing racks, collation trays, plastic shrink wrapping, transport strapping, etc.

 Consider suppliers that offer reusable packaging schemes.